Archive | Uncategorized RSS feed for this section

 IMG_9571

 I made this tart as a way to say thank you to the people to gifted me the figs. It seemed only fitting to turn around and share the figs in return, albeit in different form.
 As a lover of all things tart-and-galette, I felt like the only way to truly make these figs into a personalized gift was to fold them into a familiar form.
-My all-time favorite flakey crust (a must have for dishes both savory and sweet) serves as a base for rich, lemony chèvre that has been touched with just the slightest bit of honey.
 The figs, being incredibly ripe, need no doctoring whatsoever.
-Baked together in a slow oven, the figs release their juice, bubbling together with the softened goat cheese and perfect crust.
 You can serve this galette as a simple dessert, adorned with just a spoonful of honey sweetened cream, or as a main course, accompanied by a salad and perhaps a bit of salume and a slip of bread.
 I’ll be honest: I ate in while standing in my kitchen, swiping crumbs off of a table, and I enjoyed it immensely.

 IMG_9597